AlexandraPuchko/CSCI571-Machine-Learning/README.md

 set performance after each update (see Section on Program Output later).
 2. TRAIN_FEAT_FN: the name of the training set feature file.
-The file should contain N lines (where N is the number of data points), and each line should contains D space-delimited

-oating point values (where D is the feature dimension).
+The file should contain N lines (where N is the number of data points), and each line should contains D space-delimited floating point values (where D is the feature dimension).
 3. TRAIN_TARGET_FN: the name of the training set target (label) file.
 If PROBLEM_MODE (see below) is C (for classification) this should be a file with N lines, where each line contains a single integer in the set f0; 1; : : : ;C 􀀀1g indicating the class label.
 If PROBLEM_MODE is